 OverviewThe objective of a suname DNA project is to reconcile the surname history in the ancient annals, the recent family trees of living bearers of the surname and the DNA results showing project members' places in the genetic tree of mankind.

 The DNA analysis is based on the Y-chromosome, which descends from father to son like the surname.
 Autosomal DNA, which comes equally from both parents, from all four grandparents, etc., is also analysed by FamilyTreeDNA and its competitors (some of them much bigger and better-known than FTDNA).
-However, autosomal DNA is of very little use to surname studies like the present O'Dea study.
+However, every segment of autosomal DNA ultimately came to some male ancestor from his mother, so it is of very little use to surname studies like the present O'Dea study.

-The genetic tree of mankind began around the turn of the millenium as this Simplified Tree of Y-Chromosome Haplogroups, dividing men into 18 or so top level haplogroups (groups of men with similar DNA signatures) represented by the letters A to R. Men in different top level haplogroups have no common male line ancestry within the past 20,000 years.
-As of 14 March 2020, technological progress had allowed these 18 branches to be broken down into more than 20,000 sub-branches of the tree of mankind.
+The genetic tree of mankind was first drawn up around the turn of the millenium as this Simplified Tree of Y-Chromosome Haplogroups, dividing men into 18 or so top level haplogroups (groups of men with similar DNA signatures) represented by the letters A to R. Men in different top level haplogroups have no common male line ancestry within the past 20,000 years.
+As of 4 December 2021, technological progress had allowed these 18 branches to be broken down into more than 50,000 sub-branches of the tree of mankind.

 The older and cheaper products based on STR mutations (Y-DNA37, Y-DNA111, etc.) can only predict a man's place on the tree of mankind; one of the newer products based on SNP mutations (SNP pack, Big Y-700, etc.) must then be purchased to confirm the man's place on the tree of mankind.

 In an ideal world, all project members with O'Dea (or variant) patrilineal ancestry would have Big Y-700 results, but this still normally costs USD449.
 The price is generally reduced around Father's Day in the United States (the third Sunday of June), from mid-November to the end of the year, and during other sale periods.
-Currently, all 75 males with STR results have bought Y-DNA37 or higher, but only 22 have bought Big Y-700 or its predecessors Big Y-500 or Big Y, of whom six are from non-O'Dea male lines.
+Currently, all bar one of the 88 males with STR results have bought Y-DNA37 or higher, but only 27 have bought Big Y-700 or its predecessors Big Y-500 or Big Y, of whom ten are from non-O'Dea male lines.

 As Big Y-700 has become cheaper and more popular, FamilyTreeDNA is pulling back from providing SNP packs and single SNP tests.
 Those who are curious as to exactly where they fit into the Tree of Mankind but who find the cost of Big Y-700 too much are encouraged to order relevant single SNP tests from YSEQ.